agus2k1/2D-game/README.md

 Superpower = Ctrl /
 See Hitbox = "D"

-If you destroy an enemy you get +1 points, but if you get hit by and enemy you lose -3 points
+If you destroy an enemy you get +1 points, if you get hit by and enemy you lose -4 points and if you sit (freezing the game) you lose -3 points.